 Our goal is to perform uniformed, equalized and fair assessments, enabling the same for the taxation of all taxpayers.
-Our office duties include assisting in filing the personal property forms, file and maintain the confidential Inheritance Tax forms, maintain non-taxable/exemption applications approved by the Property Tax Assessment Board of Appeals.
-Review and address property appeals, meeting with the taxpayer regarding appeals of assessments checking for accuracy in details and defending the counties assessments of the Property Tax Assessment Board of Appeals.
+Our office duties include assisting in filing the personal property forms, review and address property appeals, meeting with the taxpayer regarding appeals of assessments, checking for accuracy in details, and defending the counties assessments of the Property Tax Assessment Board of Appeals.
 We are responsible for maintaining copies of sales disclosure forms for public review and for use in conducting the annual market value studies.
 As well as providing any property record card or forms for the aforementioned.

 Any and all questions are welcome and encouraged.